 Day 5: Bicycle Tomintoul to Newtonmore

-Highlights: Cairngorms National Park, salmon smokehouse, Loch an EileanWithout a doubt, a favorite day of the trip featuring one of the best rides in Scotland as we pedal through the Cairngorms National Park skirting the mighty Cairngorms massif and losing altitude to return to greener lush country.
-We'll pedal by a salmon smokehouse, smoking fish since the 1800's and providing a wonderful glimpse into traditional and modern smoking techniques.
-Once off the Cairngorm plateau, we'll ride through an ancient Caledonian pine forest.
-We're on the Rothiemurchus Estate, one of the land management systems in Scotland, where land is privately owned and managed (for private and public use) in "estates" that can possibly cover up to hundreds of square miles.
+Highlights: Cairngorms National Park, Strathspey Steam Railway, Loch an Eilean, BBQ lunchWithout a doubt, a favorite day of the trip featuring one of the best rides in Scotland as we pedal through the Cairngorms National Park skirting the mighty Cairngorms massif and losing altitude to return to greener lush country.
+Once off the Cairngorm plateau, you'll ride through an ancient Caledonian pine forest.
+This is the Rothiemurchus Estate, one of the land management systems in Scotland, where land is privately owned and managed (for private and public use) in "estates" that can possibly cover up to hundreds of square miles.
 Rothiemurchus is exemplary in its recreational use management for the public.
 This is regularly voted one of the most scenic spots in the UK and we'll also learn more about the area from one of the rangers.
 From Loch an Eilean, a quiet back road takes us along the River Spey to the village of Newtonmore, overlooked by the ancient Ruthven barracks.
 These 18th century barracks are well worth a visit before the final descent into the village.
-Dinner is together tonight.
-Distance: 34 miles (65 km).
+Feast on a BBQ lunch at Inverdruie House, a part of the Rothiemurchus estate, and dinner is on your own tonight.
+Distance: 47 miles (76 km).

 Lodging: Craigerne Hotel